magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_page.md

 ## Page overview {#mtf_page_overview}

 A page object is a class that serves to interact with the Magento page under test.
-A page serves as container for blocks.
+A page serves as container for [blocks]({{site.gdeurl}}mtf/mtf_entities/mtf_page.html).

+In the functional tests, the Page Object Design Pattern is used.
 Test uses the block methods of the page object class to interact with application under test.
 The benefit of this approach is that the tests don’t need to be changed after changes in the UI.
 Only the code in the corresponding block must be changed.

-The Page Object Design Pattern provides the following advantages:
+This approach provides the following advantages:

 - Clean separation between test code and page specific code like locator.
 - Single repository for the services or operations provided by the page.
+- Decreased duplication of the code.

-This topic learns how to create new page, add blocks to the page.
+You can learn from this topic how to create new page, add blocks to the page.
 Furthermore, it discusses mechanism of extending the page in another module.

 ## Create page {#mtf_page_create}